Get our monthly newsletter in your inbox for the latest on cultural events, ideas, conversations, and grantmaking news in Philadelphia and beyond.

 Applicants must—

-The 2025 Application Guidelines will be posted here on April 1, 2025.
+The 2025 Application Guidelines will be posted here this spring.
 Feel free to read last year’s guidelines, posted for reference only.

 Staff from The Pew Center for Arts & Heritage and staff from The Pew Charitable Trusts do not serve on the Creative Project grants, Evolving Futures grants, or Pew Fellowships grant selection panels and do not determine recipients.